noeliaof/Deepglobe/README.md

 ### Uploading Images

-Visit the Streamlit application URL and use the file uploader to upload images for segmentation.
+Use the file uploader to upload images for segmentation.
 To obtain the images, visit the data availability in the paper.

 ### Getting Segmentation Maps